-There are four programmable settings possible for each camera under the Motion Detection Menu on page 14; "Activity Thresholds", "Enable/Disable Activity Zones", "Motion Type" and "Motion Size".
+There are two programmable settings possible for each camera under the "Activity Detection" menu on page 12; "Activity Threshold", and "Activity Zones".
 The "Activity Threshold" is a relative sensitivity level for activity within the entire camera image.
 Higher numbers represent a higher threshold value and therefore a lower sensitivity to activity.
-In order to allow areas of an image to be enabled or disabled for activity/motion detection, each camera's image is divided into 240 regions (15 columns by 16 rows).
-The "Enable/Disable Activity Zones" option in the "Motion Detection" menu is used for programming of these regions for each camera.
-To facilitate the identification of areas of an image with activity, an "auto detection" mode for "Activity Zones" programming is provided.
-The on-screen instructions allow efficient configuration of each camera's Activity/Motion Detection settings.
+In order to allow areas of an image to be enabled or disabled for activity detection, each camera's image is divided into 240 regions (15 columns by 16 rows).
+The "Enable/Disable Activity Zones" option in the "Activity Detection" menu is used for programming of these regions for each camera.
+To facilitate the identification of areas of an image with activity, an "auto detection" mode for "Activity Zones" and "Activity Threshold" programming is provided.
+The on-screen instructions allow efficient configuration of each camera's Activity Detection settings.